bartjanisse/BeerTender/BART/software/hw_pwm/README.md

 M = 1.0ms =>   0 degrees
 ```
 ###Setting up the PWM
-The dutycycle for the PWM is managed the registers PWM_RNGi and PWM_DATi.
+The dutycycle for the PWM is managed by the PWM_RNGi and PWM_DATi registers.
 PWM_RNGi is responsible
-for the complete cycle time S and PWM_DATi is responsible for the pulstime M. The dutycycle ca
+for the complete cycle time S and PWM_DATi is responsible for the pulstime M. The dutycycle can
 be easily calculated with:
 ```
           PWM_DATi